-Remove from oven and drizzle with White Balsamic & Honey Vinaigrette, taste for seasoning and add more salt or pepper as needed.
-Toss with the nuts, dried cherries, dried cranberries or pomegranate seeds.
+Remove from oven and drizzle with White Balsamic & Honey Vinaigrette, taste for seasoning, and add more salt or pepper as needed.
+Toss with nuts, dried cherries, dried cranberries, or pomegranate seeds.

 Serve warm or at room temperature.
 Can be made ahead a day and refrigerated.
 Let stand at room temperature for about 30 minutes and rewarm in a 350°F oven about 15 minutes.

 - 2 tablespoons honey

 - 1 1/2 tablespoons White Balsamic

 - pinch of salt and pepper

 Whisk ingredients together.
 Taste and adjust by adding more honey, vinegar, or salt and pepper as desired.

 Keywords: Balsamic Vinegar, Brussels Sprouts, Candied Pecans, dried cherries, dried cranberries, Dried Fruit, hearty sides, Honey, nuts, Pecans, pomegranate, Salad Dressings, sheet tray, sides, Sweet potato, Vinegar, walnuts, white balsamic vinegar

 I’ll be linking up this week at Fiesta Friday 208.
 Be sure to stop by and see all the posts. 🙂

 29 thoughts on “Roasted Sweet Potato & Brussels Sprouts”